csulb-datascience/Explainable-Gait-Recognition-with-Prototyping-Encoder-Decoder/README.md

 - TP stands for True Positive and it is the total unit steps in the known test set that were classified correctly.
 - FN stands for False Negative and it is the total unit steps in the known test set that were classified incorrectly.
 - TN stands for True Negative and it is the total unit steps in the unknown test set that were classified correctly as an unknown participant.
-- FP satnds for False Negative and it is the total unit steps in the unknown test set that were classified incorrectly as a known participant.
+- FP stands for False Negative and it is the total unit steps in the unknown test set that were classified incorrectly as a known participant.

 # Results